Military Service.

 This agitation extended even within the KPJ where he engineered the ouster of party leader Sima Marković who advocated the policy of a Greater Serbia – a policy the Croat-Slovene Broz opposed.
 The KPJ eventually adopted a policy of working for the break-up of Yugoslavia.
 Broz was arrested in November 1928 for his illegal communist activities and sentenced to five years in prison.

-He served out his term but was arrested immediately on his release and forced to serve the four-month term he had previously avoided.
+This time he served out his term but was arrested immediately on his release and forced to serve the four-month term he had previously avoided.
 His final release in March 1934 required him to live in Kumrovec and report to the police daily.
 Pelagija had earlier returned to Kumrovec with their son Žarko but by the time Josip was released, she had taken Žarko back to her native Russia.

 Meanwhile, Broz didn’t stop his communist activities and it was at this time that he adopted the moniker Tito as a sort of nom de guerre.

 (Our group leader Damir told us that the etymology of the name Tito is from a Croatian phrase “ti to navrati” meaning you do it.
 Whether this is truly related to Broz’s adoption of it or is something of an urban legend is certainly open to question.
-Here is Tito’s explanation [cited on Wikipedia’s Tito page as from the book Tito Speaks by Vladimir Dedijer]:
+Here is Tito’s explanation [cited on Wikipedia’s Tito page as from the book Tito Speaks by Vladimir Dedijer]:.

 It was a rule in the Party in those times not to use one’s real name, in order to reduce the chances of exposure.
 For instance, if someone working with me was arrested, and flogged into revealing my real name, the police would easily trace me.
 But the police never knew the real person hiding behind an assumed name, such as I had in the Party.
 Naturally, even the assumed names often had to be changed.
 Even before going to prison I had taken the name of Gligorijević, and of Zagorac, meaning the ‘man from Zagorje’.
 I even signed a few newspaper articles with the second.